ZurichNLP/emnlp2018-imitation-learning-for-neural-morphology-test-data/README.md

 # Repository of test data from EMNLP 2018 paper ["Imitation Learning for Neural Morphological String Transduction"](https://arxiv.org/abs/1808.10701) by Peter Makarov and Simon Clematide
 The code to reproduce these results can be found at <https://github.com/ZurichNLP/emnlp2018-imitation-learning-for-neural-morphology>.
 For your convenience, the repository contains as well all test data from our COLING 2018 paper.
 See <README_COLING2018_PAPER.md> for the full description of all tables and data locations.
-Note, that the model identifiers in the EMNLP papers do not include `-E` decorations for ensembles, as all results are ensembles.
-The output of individual models are included in this repository using `-AVG` markers.
+Note that the model identifiers in the EMNLP papers do not include `-E` decorations for ensembles.

 All results in this repository used a beam width of 4.